cwensel/cascading.load/README.txt

 Welcome

- This is the Cascading.Load module.
+ This is the Cascading.Load application.

  It provides a simple command line interface for building high load cluster jobs.